dizmac/Ides/README.md

 > Division (**Mandatory Argument**)

 **Argument 2**
-> Events shown (Optional Argument, if not supplied, all the events will be shown)
+> Filter/Events shown (Optional Argument, if not supplied, all the events will be shown)

 **Usage**
 > s!s PBST 5